close X

 Swansea

-Swansea is the second-largest city in Wales and one of the two principal cities of the historic county of Glamorgan.
-The city sits on Swansea Bay and the western bank of the River Tawe.
+Swansea sits on Swansea Bay and the western bank of the River Tawe.
 The maritime district is home to Swansea Museum, the oldest museum in Wales, as well as the National Waterfront Museum and the museum dedicated to the life of celebrated Welsh poet Dylan Thomas.
 In the vicinity there are many parks and nature reserves, and the area in and around Swansea is considered one of the most ecologically diverse and beautiful regions of the United Kingdom.
-The city is situated on the far eastern portion of the Gower Peninsula, the first area of the UK to be named an `Area of Outstanding Natural Beauty`.
+The city is situated on the far eastern portion of the Gower Peninsula, the first area of the UK to be named an 'Area of Outstanding Natural Beauty'.
 Swansea is a popular beach and surfing destination, and is also a hub for nightlife, as is the small seaside community of Mumbles that sits southwest of town.

 close X